 Machine tools should only be operated by competent persons.
-CLF staff and visitors must get permission to use machines in the CLF workshops from S Hook, or S Blake.
+CLF staff and visitors must get permission to use machines in the CLF workshops.

 14) SAFE USE OF CRYOGENIC MATERIALS

 Cryogens, such as Liquid Nitrogen are often used within the CLF to cool equipment, such as enhancing vacuum systems, small cryostats and for large LN2 to Helium heat exchangers used in CALTA and EPAC.
 For large LN2/He heat exchangers, the LN2 is supplied by Super Insulated Vacuum Lines (SIVL), which is managed in the same way as pressure systems.
 For small cryostats and for experiments in R92, LN2 is supplied by a dewar.